xetram/xetram.github.io/content/dyugangotri/host.md

 title = "Host"
 +++

+My family occupies L0 and L2.
 You'll find lot of info about me at [this site](https://vishvasa.github.io/) .
 I'm generally a quiet person - engrossed in my thoughts and affairs.

 I've got a good collection of Sanskrit books, some with (mostly hindI) translations.